tmolteno/necpp/README.md

 Versions of nec2++ since 1.2.3 now compile fine with the MinGW (http://www.mingw.org/) free compiler tools.
 Just download the source distribution, and follow the unix installation guide (./configure and make).

-### Compiling with Visual Studio 7
+### Compiling with Visual Studio 2013

-NEC2++ has been tested with Microsoft Visual Studio 7.
-A project file for VC++ 7.0 is part of the source code distribution.
+NEC2++ has been tested with Microsoft Visual Studio 2013.
-Visual Studio 6.0 is not supported because it does not conform to modern C++ standards.

 Step-by-step instructions

-* Unzip the Windows source code distribution.
-* Build the project inside the win32 subdirectory with Visual Studio 7.
+* Build the project inside the win32 subdirectory with Visual Studio 2103.